-Organized by Keep Arkansas Beautiful, the Great Arkansas Cleanup has kicked off for the Fall 2022 season.
-Now through Oct.
-31, 2022, Arkansans are encouraged to clean up and beautify their communities through a multitude of cleanup events.
+Organized by Keep Arkansas Beautiful, the Keep America Beautiful™ Great American Cleanup® in Arkansas has kicked off for the Spring 2023 season.
+Now through May 31, 2023, Arkansans are encouraged to clean up and beautify their communities through a multitude of cleanup events.
 To find cleanups near you or register your own cleanup, please visit keeparkansasbeautiful.com/get-involved/cleanups.

 The Little Rock Zoo invites the you to celebrate Memorial Day weekend here at Red, White and Zoo!
 Each day of the weekend, May 28-30, 2022, will feature fun for the entire family!
 There will be an amphitheater animal pop-up encounters Saturday and Sunday starting at 11:00AM.
 The Zoo appreciates and honors our veterans and active military.
 We would like to show that gratitude all weekend, by inviting all active military and veterans to have $6 admission to the Zoo with current military i.d.
 Come celebrate the heroes who have fought and sacrificed to protect us.
 Come enjoy a great weekend and come love your Little Rock Zoo!* Please confirm directly with the promoter or box office to ensure event details have not changed.

 Irish traditional music session.
 Live music every Sunday afternoon at Hibernia Irish Tavern.
 Open to traditional Irish style musicians, dancers, singers and storytellers of all ages.
 Listeners welcome.
 Family friendly setting.
 Free and open to the public.

 May 29 Monday

 May 30 Tuesday

 The Arts & Science Center will host a free, public opening reception for a new exhibition by artist Kim Kwee from 5-7 p.m.
 Thursday, May 11, 2023.